Jshulgach/Jshulgach/README.md

 <!---
 Jshulgach/Jshulgach is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

+I am a PhD student in Mechanical Engineering advised by Douglas Weber in the Neuromechatronics Lab.
+My research focuses on assistive manipulation through closed-loop force feedback and intent recognition from biomechanical features; the end goal is to decrease the cognitive load of the robot operator for manipulation tasks.
+My CMU BiomedE master's theses was on selective axonal activation within the vagus nerve, and my undergrad was at UMBC with a focus in mechatronics.

 --->